FiatAccompli/Civ6Mods/SettingsManager/README.md

 ## For Users

-Mod Settings Manager adds a fairly standard looking "options" pinwheel to the "toolbar" above the minimap.
+Settings Manager adds a fairly standard looking "options" pinwheel to the "toolbar" above the minimap.

 ![Access Button](Documentation/SettingsManagerAccessButton.jpg)